 The project includes the initial performance of the traveling creature, the photos and videos that document it, and a re-performance in the gallery, all of which highly encourage audience participation.
 While Ali has received international attention for her performance work, her photo documentation holds equal weight.
 The bug’s gaze confronts the viewer, staring right into, if not through, the camera in these ordinary environments and banal moments.
 Strangers and passersby cast a curious glance her way, but others carry about their tasks, quite ordinarily and unperturbed.

-This notion of diasporic identity has been an overarching theme of Ali’s work even prior to her graduate MFA work at SAIC.
-Ali herself is a Cambodian refugee who fled to America with her family in 1979.
-It was a pivotal year for her then, when in 2011, after completing her MFA and after 30 years residing in the United States, Ali returned “home” to Cambodia with the Fulbright scholarship in performance art.
-During this year of return, she helped to found the media lab Studio Revolt with filmmaker, Masahiro Sugano.
+This notion of diasporic identity has been an overarching theme of Ali’s work even prior to her graduate work at SAIC.
+Ali herself is a Cambodian refugee, who fled to America with her family in 1979.
+2011 was a pivotal year for her; after completing her MFA, and after 30 years residing in the United States, Ali returned “home” to Cambodia with a Fulbright scholarship in performance art.
+During this year, she helped to found the media lab Studio Revolt with filmmaker Masahiro Sugano.
 Studio Revolt, based in the Cambodian capital of Phnom Penh, where Ali now resides, is both collaborative and interdisciplinary.
-It promotes projects of marginalized narratives and creative story telling through which the collaboration strives to dislodge the confining stigmas of Cambodian identity that portray a nation of “trauma and temples,” poverty and piety.
+It promotes projects of marginalized narratives, creative storytelling through which collaboration strives to dislodge the confining stigmas of Cambodian identity that portray a nation of “trauma and temples,” poverty and piety.

 With Studio Revolt, Ali recently embarked on an international tour titled, Generation Return: Art + Justice featuring her work with them and discussing her own solo body of works including The Buddhist Bug project.
 Exhibitions of The Buddhist Bug were hosted in Japan, Singapore, Cambodia, Korea, and the UK in 2014 alone.